Evacuteer Frequently Asked Questions, and Answers!

 Q. How will Evacuteer prepare me for service?

-Each Evacuteer is required to attend an in-person training and fill out an online confirmation of service each year thereafter.
-In the event we expect to serve pending a severe storm, we will hold an orientation with details conducted in partnership and using best practices of the the American Red Cross and Office of Homeland Security and Emergency Preparedness.
+Each Evacuteer is required to attend an in-person training and fill out an online confirmation of service each year.
+In the event we expect to serve, we will hold an orientation to remind you of the expectations of your shift.

 Q. What if I have other questions?